fengalin/raspdac-on-osmc/README.md

 $ sudo systemctl start raspdac
 ```
 After a few seconds, the power button should stop blinking.
 You can now press it
-to cleanly shutdown the RaspDAC or manage the power from the command line
+to cleanly shutdown the RaspDAC or handle the power unit from the command line
 or from Kodi's user interface.
 E.g. to shutdown from the command line:
 ```
 $ sudo systemctl poweroff